macrocosme/macrocosme.github.io/_git_tutorial/1-intro.md

 > 4. **online hosting and collaboration**

-This tutorial follows the [excellent tutorial](http://astroinformaticsau.github.io/VersionControlTutorial/index.html) by Simon Mutch (Astroinformatics 2013), with mofidications here and there.
+This tutorial follows the [excellent tutorial](http://astroinformaticsau.github.io/VersionControlTutorial/index.html) by Simon Mutch (Astroinformatics 2013), with modifications here and there by Dany Vohl (Astroinformatics 2017).

 --------